envs-net/matrix-doc/docs/rooms/sharing.md

 Because this cryptic address can not be read easily by humans, custom room addresses can be assigned.
 This is only necessary for rooms, which you want to make public and reference in other places.

-Room addresses can either be globally published addresses (findable by users in other servers - useful for topics beyond envs.net) or local addresses, which is only valid within the matrix home server at envs.net.
+Room addresses can either be globally published addresses (findable by users in other servers - useful for topics beyond envs.net) or local addresses, which is only valid within the matrix homeserver at envs.net.

 !!! note
     To publish a global address, you have to create a local address first. **It is necessary to create a local address in both cases!**